carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 - While this blog post focuses on SQLite, it has still been with Duplicati in mind.
 We have made a light investigation into the effects on Duplicati, but a more extensive analysis is needed to fully optimize database accesses.
 Some parts will require new database schemas, some modifications to the queries and indices, and potentially new manual caching strategies.

 - Microsoft.Data.Sqlite allows for bulk inserts.
 Maybe there's value in keeping a small batch in memory, flushing it to the database periodically.
 This is only true if the bulk inserts on their own are faster than individual inserts.

+- The benchmarks have only been performed on high-end hardware, so further testing on lower-end devices may be necessary to fully conclude that these performance improvements are present on all types of devices.

 # Conclusion